MarkdownBot/systemless-unicode9-ios10-Emoji/README.md

 **_Note:_** When you experience problems with fonts reboot for a second time.

-## Preview of all the iOS10 emojis
+## Preview of all the iOS10 emojis included in this module:
 ![All included](http://i.imgur.com/Scr2QQq.jpg)
 All the included emojis.